hakandemirbilek/atom-auto-save-on-idle/README.md

 Auto-saves the current file when you stop typing.

-Auto-save fires if you've added more than 10 chars or deleted any part of the document.
+Auto-save fires 1.5 seconds after the last change.

 You can enable / disable with the menu item.